rmartinezferia/APssurgo/README.md

 ![](tool.png)

+## Warning

+Note that data from SSURGO at a small scale (i.e. field) is essentially unreliable and should be used with caution when setting up the APSIM model.
+Rather data should be used as "starting-point" and verified against field measurements when available.

 ## About the code

 The code behind the tool relies heavily on the [FedData](https://cran.r-project.org/web/packages/FedData/index.html) package.
 APSIM parameter set estimation follows the approach described by [Archontoulis et al. (2014, Agron.
 J. 106(3):1025-1040)](https://dl.sciencesocieties.org/publications/aj/abstracts/106/3/1025?access=0&view=pdf).